the vision is simple

 Our purpose is to play our part in serving this vision by inspiring, equipping and challenging individuals and churches across the denominations.

 And to act as a creative hub which brings people together to explore how we can all move deeper into heartfelt outward-focused worship, and prayer-led mission and justice.
-For the sake of 7 billion people who God so loves.
-For the sake of the UK and the nations; the poor; the vulnerable; the trafficked and the lost.
+For the sake of the seven billion people alive today who God so loves; for the sake of the UK and the nations; and most especially, for the sake of the poor; the vulnerable; the trafficked and the lost.

 what does the place where world and worship meet look like?